hashicorp/consul-template/README.md

 If you omit the datacenter attribute on `tree`, the local Consul datacenter will be queried.

 ##### `vault`
 Query [Vault](https://vaultproject.io) for the secret data at the given path.
-If the path does not exist or if the configured vault token does not have permission to read the path, an error will be returned:
+If the path does not exist or if the configured vault token does not have permission to read the path, an error will be returned.
+If the path exists, but the key does not exist, `<no value>` will be returned.

 ```liquid
 {{with vault "secret/passwords"}}{{.Data.password}}{{end}}